opennic/opennic-web/_i18n/en/contact/contact.md

+Currently, our only modes of official communication are IRC and the [mailing list](https://wiki.opennic.org/opennic/mailinglist).
 With an IRC client installed, you can connect with us using the following information:

 - Server: chat.freenode.net:6697 (use SSL)
 - Channel: #opennic